Griffon Corporation

 Griffon Corporation is a multinational conglomerate headquartered in New York City.
-The company conducts its operations through five subsidiaries: The AMES Companies, ClosetMaid, Clopay Building Products, CornellCookson, and Telephonics Corporation.
+It operates as a diversified management and holding company.
+The company has four subsidiaries: Ames True Temper, ClosetMaid, Clopay Building Products, and CornellCookson.
 Griffon has been publicly traded since 1961 and is listed on the New York Stock Exchange as a component stock of the S&P SmallCap 600, S&P Composite 1500, and Russell 2000 indices.

-Griffon operates as a diversified management and holding company conducting business through wholly owned subsidiaries.
-Griffon provides direction and assistance to its subsidiaries in connection with acquisition and growth opportunities as well as in connection with divestitures.
-Griffon focuses on acquiring, owning, and operating businesses in a variety of industries, and intends to continue the growth of its existing segments and diversify further through investments and acquisitions.